-Japan is home to some of the world’s best skiing destinations, including famous resorts Niseko and Hakuba.
+Japan is home to some of the best skiing destinations in the world, including much-loved resorts Niseko and Hakuba.
 Combine this with fresh sushi, steaming hot springs and unparalleled views of Mount Fuji, and you have the ultimate ski and snowboarding holiday.

 If chest-deep snow and bubbling natural onsens (hot springs) make up your idea of a top winter holiday, then Japan should be on the cards.
 With about 600 ski resorts, including acres of backcountry terrain to explore, the hardest decision you’ll have to make is where to stay.
 Luckily, there are plenty of luxury hotels to make that decision easier and you can book some of the best right here on Culture Trip.

 Appi Kogen’s carefully groomed runs cater to an upmarket crowd.
 The resort encompasses 43km (27mi) of pistes; most are on Mount Maemori, along with two nearby on Mount Nishimori.
 The resort is known for its wide, long runs, with more than half stretching for longer than 2km (1mi).
 Although there’s no village or town around Appi, a trip here offers the chance to visit an authentically Japanese resort with few international tourists.
 It also has a family park with mini-courses, sledging and snow tubes for children.
 The resort is in the Iwate Prefecture in the Appi Highlands, about 50km (31mi) north of Morioka and 580km (360mi) north of Tokyo.